dj-nitehawk/MiniDevTo/Article Src/article.md

 ### Handler Logic

-let's go ahead and create a new `Author` entity and persist it do the database. make the handler method look like this:
+let's go ahead and persists a new `Author` entity to the database by modifying the handler logic.
 ```csharp
 public override async Task HandleAsync(Request r, CancellationToken c)
 {